GilsonLabUCSD/APR/APR_User_Manual.md

 * Besides the screen output of the final results, the APR analysis module also generates two files, TI_attachment.dat and TI_translation.dat to record the accumulative work after each window.

 * The restart files and the trajectories are in the format of NetCDF, but can be converted to other formats such as inpcrd or PDB using Cpptraj.
-If water and ions are stripped, vac.prmtop (topology in the gas phase) should be used for parsing the trajectories instead of solvated.prmtop.
+If solvents and ions are stripped, vac.prmtop (topology in the gas phase) should be used for parsing the trajectories instead of solvated.prmtop.

 * If necessary, more pmemd/sander options can be modified directly in the apr_mdin.py file.